 Catch new trends in Tianzifang

-One of Shanghai’s most artistic corners, Tianzifang is a pleasant escape from city scenes of the glass-and-skyscraper variety.
-Trendy Tianzifang, much like the nearby and more popular Xintiandi, throws back to a Shanghai of the 1920s.
+Trendy Tianzifang, much like nearby Xintiandi, throws back to the Shanghai of the 1920s.

 Getting to Tianzifang: Via the Shanghai metro, zip over to Dapuqiao Station (Line 9).
 From Exit 1, walk past the Starbucks towards Taikang Road.
 You’ll see the entrance gate to Tianzifang across the street.

-Get a glimpse of Shanghai’s past at Old City
+Get a glimpse of the past at Old City

-When most travellers think about visiting a Chinese city, they probably imagine encountering something along the lines of Shanghai’s Old City (Nanshi).
-Even if it feels a little inauthentic in parts, Old City Shanghai is still one of the most interesting areas of the city to eat, shop, and simply wander about.
+Even if it feels a little inauthentic in parts, Old City Shanghai is still one of the most interesting areas to eat, shop, and simply wander about.
 It’s no wonder that Old City tops so many lists of what to see in Shanghai!

-The most interesting bits of Old City radiate from Shanghai Old Street (officially Fangbang Middle Road), an old merchant street lined with lovely buildings that reveal glimpses of the Ming and Qing Dynasties.
-Stuff your face at one of the street’s many restaurants or grab the perfect gift for your family & friends back home before digging deeper into the main attractions of Old City.
+The most interesting bits of Old City radiate from Shanghai Old Street (officially Fangbang Middle Road).
+This old merchant street is lined with lovely buildings revealing glimpses of the Ming and Qing Dynasties.

-Getting to Old City: The closest metro to Old City is Yuyan Garden Station.
-To get to the heart of Old City, take Exit 3, cross the street, and walk approximately two blocks south along Henan Road.
+Getting to Shanghai Old City: The closest metro to Old City is Yuyuan Garden Station.
+To get to the heart of the district, take Exit 3, cross the street, and walk approximately two blocks south along Henan Road.
 At Fangbang Middle Road, turn left.
 The centre of Old City is straight ahead.

 Marvel at the blissful Yuyuan Garden

 Getting to Yuyuan Garden: Despite being one of best places to visit in Shanghai, finding Yuyuan Garden can be fairly tricky.
 Start by taking the Shanghai Metro to Yuyuan Garden Station on Line 10.
 Using Exit 1, walk south along Henan Road.
 When you find Fuyou Road, cross the street and turn left.
 Walk four blocks, going past Lishui Road, and take your first right into the Yuyuan Bazaar.
 From here, stick left and follow the signs through the small alleyways to one of the entrances.

-See Shanghai’s greener side in the French Concession
+See Shanghai’s greener side in the Old French Concession

 Today, the French Concession is one of the coolest places to visit in Shanghai and to wander around.
 It combines an indefinite European aesthetic with a smattering of trend-setting bars, restaurants, and boutiques.

-- Huaihai Lu: The main drag stretching from the Old City to the western fringes of the neighbourhood.
-Exploring the leafy streets north and south of here aimlessly is one of the best ways to acquaint yourself with the French Concession.
+- Huaihai Lu: The main drag stretching from the Old City to the western fringes of the French Concession neighbourhood.
+Exploring the leafy streets north and south of here aimlessly is one of the best ways to acquaint yourself with the area.

 Getting to the French Concession: The Shanghai French Concession is a huge area so there’s a multitude of possibly entry points.
 Some of the main metro stations include Changshu Road Station, Shanghai Library Station, and Huaihai Middle Road Station.